Baking: Principles, Rules, and Techniques

-Types of baking
+Types of Baking

 - Grilling is an open baking method that involves placing the product at a certain distance from the heat source.
 The usual temperature during grilling ranges from three hundred to three hundred fifty degrees, resulting in a significant reduction in cooking time.
 During open baking, a golden crust forms, which is not harmful to the body compared to the crust formed during frying.